-The Building Fund is a governmental fund reported using the current financial resources measurement focus and the modified accrual basis of accounting, revenues are recorded when susceptible to accrual, i.e. both measurable and available.
+The Building Fund is a governmental fund reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual, i.e. both measurable and available.
 "Available" means collectible within the current period or within 60 days after year end.
-Expenditures are generally recognized under the modified accrual basis of accounting when the related liability is incurred except for principal and interest on general long-term debt, and claims and judgments which are recognized as expenditures to the extent they have matured.
+Expenditures are generally recognized under the modified accrual basis of accounting when the related liability is incurred except for principal and interest on general long-term debt and claims and judgments which are recognized as expenditures to the extent they have matured.
 Capital asset acquisitions are reported as expenditures in the governmental funds.
 Proceeds of general long-term debt and financing from capital leases are reported as other financing sources.